Our first blog post…(Published August 2009)

 Lucy Lane’s video…

 After reading “Adopted for Life”, I began to really grasp the beauty of adoption and the Gospel.
 Before accepting Jesus as my Savior, I was an orphan.
-I lived my own way and truly–I was lost…and lonesome.
+I lived my own way and truly–I was lost.
 When I prayed to receive Christ and He adopted me as His daughter, I not only became His–but I also became a heir of His throne.
 I am really, really His!
 He is my Father, and no longer can I live like an orphan.
 How beautiful the gospel is and there is no more beautiful picture of God’s love for us than the miracle of adoption here on Earth.
 There is a fourth child of mine out there–and I will fight for him/her.
 He will be ours.
 He will be a part of our family.
 And we want him rescued as quickly as possibly so he can finally be home.
 We want him now, so he can grow up with his brothers and sister.
 And so he can experience our love, our home and a life with our family.
 This is the same thing God offers to us.
-He longs to rescue those who have not yet been adopted.
-He wants each of us quickly…so we can experience life with Him and with our other brothers and sisters.
+He longs to care for those who have not yet been adopted–and through families those who have.
+He calls each of us to Him…so we can experience life with Him and with our other brothers and sisters in Christ.
 This is the miracle of adoption.

 And to the sweet soul who will one day read this blog and how our journey began, we love you dearly.
 We can’t wait to meet you, hold you and love you.
 We truly believe God created you for a purpose and to be in our family–and then it will be complete.
 I carried your brothers and sister in my tummy—but I carried you in my heart.
 We will do whatever it takes, how long it takes to bring you home—because you are OUR child.
 Praying for you…now and always.